 With a high-intensity burner, infrared grills radiate heat onto food using a ceramic plate.

-This method of grilling allows for fast and even cooking, taking about 8-10 minutes at 300 degrees.
+This method of grilling allows for fast and even cooking, taking about 8-10 minutes.

 9. Hibachi Grills:

 Charcoal-fueled hibachi grills are popular for their portability and traditional Japanese style.

 When grilling burgers on a hibachi grill, it usually takes about 12-15 minutes, based on patty thickness.

 Wood-Fired Grills use hardwoods to provide a smoky flavor.